Environmental Institute for Stewardship & Leadership

 Required Student Forms

-EUREKA! also requires EI participants of overnight trips to submit additional medical and safety forms:
+EUREKA! requires EI participants of overnight trips to submit additional medical and safety forms:

 Forms must be submitted at least 14 days prior to the first day of an overnight camp and can be emailed to camps@eurekasciencemuseum.org or brought to the museum.
 We will send a general packing list and basic course policies to all registered students so they will be fully prepared for their course.